percona/k8spg-docs/docs/backups.md

 $ kubectl apply -f deploy/restore.yaml
 ```

+### Restore the cluster with point-in-time recovery

+Point-in-time recovery functionality allows users to revert the database back to
+a state before an unwanted change had occurred.

+You can set up a point-in-time recovery using the normal restore command of
+pgBackRest with few additional `spec.options` fields in `deploy/restore.yaml`:

+* set `--type` option to `time`,
+* set `--target` to a specific time you would like to restore to.
+You can use
+the typical string formatted as `<YYYY-MM-DD HH:MM:DD>`, optionally followed
+by a timezone offset: `"2021-04-16 15:13:32+00"` (`+00` in the above
+example means just UTC),
+* optional `--set` argument allows you to choose the backup which will be the
+starting point for point-in-time recovery (look through the available backups
+to find out the proper backup name).
+This option must be specified if the target is
+one or more backups away from the current moment.

+After setting these options in the *backup restore* configuration file,
+follow the standard restore instructions.

+!!! note

+    Make sure you have a backup that is older than your desired point in time.
+    You obviously can’t restore from a time where you do not have a backup.
+    All relevant write-ahead log files must be successfully pushed before you
+    make the restore.

 ### Restore to a new PostgreSQL cluster

 Restoring to a new PostgreSQL cluster allows you to take a backup and create a